BristolPound/elementor/README.md

 We've added **Library**, which includes a collection of 20+ beautiful templates, made for you by our top notch designers.
 You can also save your own pages and sections, and reuse them on different pages, or export them to whole different websites.

 ### NEW!
 Mobile Editing. ###
-Elementor comes with an exclusive toolset, that lets you create truly a responsive website in a whole new and visual way.
+Wroter comes with an exclusive toolset, that lets you create truly a responsive website in a whole new and visual way.
 From different font size per device, to reverse column ordering, this is the most powerful solution for creating perfect mobile pages.

 ### 28 widgets and counting ###
-We packed 28 of the most useful widgets into Elementor.
+We packed 28 of the most useful widgets into Wroter.
 True, that's way more than we had to offer, but we wanted to spare no widget from you, so you can reach the top of your design capabilities.

 - **Heading**.
 Add eye-catching headlines.
 - **Image**.
 Control the size, opacity and other settings of images.